 "Ethical" fansubbing has also been adversely affected by a growing trend wherein American media companies offer financing to anime productions in exchange for prearranged North American distribution contracts.
 When such licenses don't result in all-but-simultaneous releases on both sides of the Pacific, they prevent subbers who respect licensing arrangements — still the majority — from making available those shows during the years it might take them to reach America through official channels.

-about the subject.
-Kafka-Fuura also gives his thoughts on the subject
+Some research about the subject.
+Kafka-Fuura also gives his thoughts on the subject.

 See also Scanlations for the manga version and Fan Translation for the video game version.

 Is not the opposite of fandomnote .